naiades-jsi/braila-approximate-leakage/README.md

   - `"latitude"`: Latitude of the node.
   - `"longitude"`: Longitude of the node.
   - `"group"`: Severity group of the node (0 being most severe).

+TODO add information about error output and status code meanings